sriikalyan912/CRD_file_system/README.txt

 main.py ---->

  It’s an application which allows each user to have an individual data-store to store data.
+ If he/she is a new user than it create a new data store file.
  Note: In this app I used Employee data.
  This application can perform three main operations create, read, delete.
 These operations are defined and declared in operations.py file.